 If you or a loved one has suffered serious injuries and property damage due to a distracted driving wreck, you may be able to recover compensation for losses related to the accident.

-For more information on the legal rights which may be available to car accident victims or to begin exploring your legal options, contact Phillips Law Group today to schedule a no-obligation case evaluation with one of our attorneys.
+For more information on the legal rights which may be available to car accident victims or to begin exploring your legal options, contact an injury lawyer from Phillips Law Group today to schedule a no-obligation case evaluation with one of our attorneys.